KnightlessLabs/EasyQuest-Docs/docs/QuestManager/CreatingQuest.md

 ![](../assets/EasyQuestEditor.png)

-For an explanation of all the options here, go to [Easy Quest Editor Reference](EasyQuestEditorReference.md)
+For an explanation of what everything means, go to [Easy Quest Editor Reference](EasyQuestEditorReference.md)